What has been proposed to take place between Penobscot County Federal Credit Union and The County Federal Credit Union?

 I’m concerned that merging with another Maine credit union will change my credit union in a negative way.

 We will remain the member’s credit union, with more resources to find new ways to better serve you.
 CFCU President/CEO Ryan Ellsworth will be the President/CEO of the continuing organization.
-Steve Baillargeon, current President/CEO of PCFCU, had announced his retirement but will delay that and remain on as part of the transition team/liaison for a minimum of six months and will stay longer if needed.
-The staff you see at the branch you go to everyday will not change unless they choose to.
+Steve Baillargeon has retired from PCFCU however he has agreed to be retained in the capacity of a consultant to the PCFCU Board of Directors until the merger is complete.
+The staff you see at the branch you go to every day will not change unless they choose to.
 Both management teams and all employees of both organizations are needed throughout the transition and for the continued expected growth.
 Both credit unions currently use the technologies available today to conduct seamless business throughout rural Maine.

 Are we changing the name of our credit union?